hungvvinfinity/vanish-cache-explore/README.md

 This repo runs a small Varnish Cache layer in front of an Nginx origin.
 It also includes a Python tool that fills the cache with unique 1 MiB objects and reports whether the configured cache limit is being reached.

+## Documentation

+- [Developer guide](docs/varnish-guide.md): explains how Varnish and Nginx work in this project.
+- [Demo runbook](docs/run-demo.md): step-by-step commands for running and verifying the local demo.

 ## Quick start

 ```bash